Cobra maneuver: Use in combat

 If pursued by an enemy fighter in a dogfight, by executing the cobra, a sufficiently closely pursued aircraft may suddenly slow itself down to the point that the pursuer overshoots it, allowing the previously pursued aircraft to complete the cobra behind the other.
 This may allow the now-pursuing aircraft an opportunity for firing its weapons, particularly if a proper pointing aspect (facing toward the former pursuer) can be maintained.
-Due to the speed loss when performing a cobra, maintaining weapons on target may require the use of thrust vectoring and/or canard control surfaces.
+Due to the speed loss when performing a cobra, maintaining weapons on target may require the use of thrust vectoring or canard control surfaces.
 Otherwise, the maneuver may also allow the pursued plane to flee as the overshooting attacker may lose track of the target.

-The maneuver is also potentially a defense against radar, as the sudden change in velocity can often cause Doppler radars to lose their lock on the target.
+The maneuver is also potentially a defense against radar, as the sudden change in velocity can often cause Doppler radar to lose its target lock.
 Doppler radars often ignore any objects with a near-zero velocity to reduce ground clutter.
 The cobra maneuver's sudden change to near-zero velocity often results in the target being momentarily filtered off as ground clutter, making it difficult for the radar to lock onto the target, or breaking the target lock if already established.
-However, there is no available documentation of this being tested beyond theory.
+There is no available documentation of this being tested beyond theory.